Setting user IDs

-You should make the following call as soon as the user is identified (generally after logging in) in order to set the user id:
+You should make the following call as soon as the user is identified (generally after logging in) to set the user ID:

 Do not call

-changeUser()to a static default value will associate ALL user activity with that default “user” until the user logs in again.
-Additionally, we recommend against changing the user ID when a user logs out, as it makes you unable to target the previously logged-in user with reengagement campaigns.
-If you anticipate multiple users on the same device, but only want to target one of them when your app is in a logged out state, we recommend separately keeping track of the user ID you want to target while logged out and switching back to that user ID as part of your app’s logout process.
+We recommend against changing the user ID when a user logs out, as it makes you unable to target the previously logged-in user with reengagement campaigns.
+If you anticipate multiple users on the same device, but only want to target one of them when your app is in a logged-out state, we recommend separately keeping track of the user ID you want to target while logged out and switching back to that user ID as part of your app’s logout process.

 |Identification Context||Preservation Behavior|